From ‘Squid Game’ to Shiba Inu, 6 easy Halloween costume ideas inspired by memes and pop culture

-Halloween is nearing, and judging from relaxed public health guidelines and a cursory scan of grocery store candy aisles, it’s going to be a block party.
-Trick-or-treating has been greenlit, and brands are churning out festive products with revived enthusiasm after last year’s dead season.
+Halloween is nearing, and based on loosened public health guidelines and a cursory scan of grocery store candy aisles, it’s going to be a block party.
+Trick-or-treating is greenlit and brands are churning out festive products with revived enthusiasm after last year’s dead season.

-You know what that means: pumpkin-picking, haunted houses, candy, and of course—costumes.
-And we know that after a year and a half of pajamas and sweatpants, it will be harder than ever to pry warm, comfy clothing from your cold, pandemic hands.
+You know what that means: pumpkin-picking, haunted houses, fun-sized candy, and of course—costumes.
+And we know that after a year and a half of pajamas and sweatpants, it’s harder than ever to pry warm, comfy clothing from your cold, pandemic hands.
 So, in the spirit of quarantines and WFH, here are six timely, cozy, and—most critically—low-effort costumes for Halloween 2021.

-1. The Squid Game tracksuit: You knew this was going to make the list.
+1. The Squid Game tracksuit: Of course this was going to make the list.
 The South Korean Netflix thriller is probably the most deranged of recent pop culture phenomena, and those green-and-white contestant uniforms are both instantly recognizable and incredibly lazy.
 Not since perhaps the early 2000s—when Juicy velour was king of style—has the tracksuit-manufacturing industry seen such ravenous demand.
 Talking heads predict Squid Game-themed characters will dominate this year’s Halloween.
-(More possibilities include pink supervisor jumpsuits and the creepy robot baby doll.)
+(More possibilities include pink supervisor jumpsuits and that creepy robot baby doll.)

 The rules of Squid Game are simple: Win or Die.